vai0/sudoku_solver/README.md

 Sudoku Solver
 =============

-This README will be updated as the solver changes. *Updated on Oct 22, 2013*

 Currently the solver assumes the following conditions:

   - puzzle is entered into solver method as a 2D-array.